 - Event Expenses: Once you have your professional fee lined up, you need to think about your expenses per job.
 Things like rentals, specialty décor & props, items sourced from vendors, flowers, favors, interns or day helpers, etc. These expenses will be passed on to the client and in some cases you may even up-charge for some.
 For instance, if a vendor gives you a professional discount on something, you can either pass on the savings to your client or charge them the retail value.
 Likewise, you can charge a small rental fee for items you already own (your stock items like vases, candles, etc).

-So there you have some very basics of how to get started with your own party planning/styling business.
+So there you have some very basics of how to start your own party planning business / styling business.
 It is exhausting at times, but the end result and seeing the happy faces of the guest of honor or host is so rewarding!